MAT Manual

 Fill

-with random numbers sampled uniformly from the [0,LIMIT) interval ofmat
+matwith random numbers sampled uniformly from the [0,LIMIT) interval ofmat's type.

 [function] gaussian-random! mat &key (mean 0) (stddev 1)